felias-fogg/dw-link/docs/wishlist.md

 #### List of tasks done:

+* write/design setup for UNO debugging with connected USB cable

 * rewrite compile-time conditionals so that they do not show up as errors in PIO